Shreyas-jdv/Security-Camera/README.md

 # Security-Camera
 This camera captures the movements of objects and protect it from theft 30 lines of Python code is enough to build a security camera with advanced burglar detection techniques.
+Press 'Q' to turn off the camera ;)
 # Technology Involved
 - Python
 - Opencv